 - High Speed HDMI Cable with Ethernet: Same features as the high-speed cable but with additional support for 100 Mbps Ethernet

-Now that the capabilities of both connector types have been defined, deciding between a DisplayPort or HDMI depends on how you plan to take advantage of the digital world.
+Now that we’ve defined the capabilities of both connector types, deciding between a DisplayPort or HDMI depends on how you plan to take advantage of the digital world.

 DisplayPort or HDMI for 4K movies and video?

 Home cinema has never been better.
-With Ultra HD 4K bringing the silver screen into your living room, it’s important to pick the right connector that will allow you to take full advantage of the incredible picture quality.
+Ultra HD 4K brings the silver screen into your living room.
+That’s why it’s important to pick the right connector that will allow you to take full advantage of the incredible picture quality.

-The minimum refresh rate you want is 60 Hz, otherwise your 4K experience will be interrupted by jerky images and fuzzy text.
-It’s more likely that you’ll find an HDMI port on the back of your television, so a 2.0 or 2.1 is essential for optimal 4K viewing.
+You want a 60 Hz refresh rate at the minimum, otherwise your 4K experience will be interrupted by jerky images and fuzzy text.
+You’ll most likely find an HDMI port on the back of your television, so a 2.0 or 2.1 is essential for optimal 4K viewing.

 For an even more exceptional image quality, some TVs are now outfitted with an HDMI 2.0a port that supports High Dynamic Range (HDR).
 This extra feature makes a huge difference in terms of the depth of colors you receive and the contrast between whites and blacks.

-If your TV happens to come with a DisplayPort, version 1.2 or higher will be perfectly compatible to give you the high resolution that you crave.
+If your TV happens to come with a DisplayPort, a version 1.2 or higher cable will be perfectly compatible to give you the high resolution that you crave.

-When deciding between a DisplayPort or HDMI cable for 4K screens, the main thing to pay attention to is the monitor refresh rate.
+When deciding between a DisplayPort vs HDMI cable for 4K screens, the main thing to pay attention to is the monitor refresh rate.
 If you’re unfamiliar with the term, the refresh rate is the number of times the display changes the image onscreen.
-It’s also referred to as frames per second (FPS) in the film world.
+It’s also referred to as frames per second (fps) in the film and gaming worlds.

 Is it time to upgrade your gaming rig?
-Before pulling out your wallet to buy a new graphics card or monitor, make sure you know how to connect it to your gaming laptop to make the most out of each keystroke and command so you can achieve virtual glory.
+Before pulling out your wallet to buy a new graphics card or monitor, make sure you know how to connect it to your gaming laptop.
+A little research will help you make the most out of each keystroke and command so you can achieve virtual glory.

 There’s nothing worse than experiencing significant screen tearing right when you’re in the middle of a big battle sequence.
 If this is a common issue in your gaming experience, it’s likely that you aren’t using the proper audio/video connectors.
 So how does DisplayPort vs HDMI shape up for gaming?

-This is a simple answer: all serious gamers should probably be using DisplayPort to connect their monitors to a graphics card.
+This is a simple answer: all serious gamers should probably use a DisplayPort cable to connect their monitors to a graphics card.
 Most graphics cards and gaming PCs incorporate this port into their design, making it easy to set up the rig of your dreams.

 While it ultimately comes down to your specific gear, DisplayPort offers the most versatility in terms of which graphics cards and number of monitors you can hook up to your rig.
-Not to mention, any DisplayPort cable will work just fine no matter if hardware updates are made to external devices.
+Not to mention, any DisplayPort cable will work just fine whether hardware updates are made to external devices or not.

-When gaming through an HDMI connection, remember to grab a High Speed HDMI cable.
+When gaming through an HDMI connection, remember to grab a High-Speed HDMI cable.
 These cables have the bandwidth to handle resolutions of 1080p and higher, making them perfect for HD and 4K gaming.
-Picking the proper connector really depends on where and how you want to game, plus your expectation for the quality of the graphics.
+Picking the proper connector really depends on where and how you want to game, along with your expectations for the quality of the graphics.

 While both DisplayPort and HDMI are compatible with 4K resolutions when watching video, how does it change when you’re the person creating the video?
-Professional visual designers, such as film editors and graphic artists, require high-end 4K monitors to display their work so the slightest details don’t go unnoticed.
+Professional visual designers, such as film editors and graphic artists, require high-end 4K monitors to display their work so they see even the slightest details.